COVID-19 Data for Renfrew County and District

 What is hand hygiene?

 Hand hygiene is the most effective way to prevent you and others from getting sick due to an infection.
 Hand hygiene refers to the cleaning of your hands by either washing them or applying alcohol-based hand rub.
-Consistently practicing good hand hygiene is essential to reduce the spread of infection in your at home, in daycares, schools, workplaces, and public places.
+Consistently practicing good hand hygiene is essential to reduce the spread of infection in your home, in daycares, schools, workplaces, and public places.

 When should you clean your hands?